Flash Gordon (1954 TV series): Critical response and themes

-Film theorist Wheeler Winston Dixon, far from decrying the series for its production values, finds that "the copious [use of] stock footage and the numerous exterior sequences shot in the ruins of the bombed-out metropolis give Flash Gordon a distinctly ravaged look".
-He writes that its international origins give the series "an interesting new cultural dimension, even a perceptible air of a split cultural identity".
-Dixon quotes German cultural historian Mark Baker, who writes of a particular scene from the episode The Brain Machine as emblematic of this cultural split.
-The scene uses stock footage of a June 17, 1953 demonstration by East Berlin workers against the East German government.
+Film theorist Wheeler Winston Dixon, far from decrying the series for its production values, found that "the copious stock footage and the numerous exterior sequences shot in the ruins of the bombed-out metropolis give Flash Gordon a distinctly ravaged look".
+He wrote that its international origins gave the series "an interesting new cultural dimension, even a perceptible air of a split cultural identity".
+Dixon quoted German cultural historian Mark Baker, who wrote of a particular scene from the episode "The Brain Machine" as emblematic of this cultural split.
+The scene used stock footage of a June 17, 1953, demonstration by East Berlin workers against the East German government.
 Soviet tanks opened fire on both demonstrators and bystanders, thus confirming East Germany's status as a Soviet puppet state in the minds of West Germans.
-American viewers, Baker speculates, were probably unaware of the iconic power in West Germany of the images of fleeing East Berlinners, which were used to illustrate a panic on Neptune.
+American viewers, Baker speculated, were probably unaware of the iconic power in West Germany of the images of fleeing East Berliners, which were used to illustrate a panic on Neptune.